thephpleague/url/4.0/components/host.md

 The method expects at most 2 arguments:

 - The first required argument must be a collection of label (an `array` or a `Traversable` object)
-- The second optional argument, a PHP constants, tells whether this is an <abbr title="Fully Qualified Domain Name">FQDN</abbr> or not:
+- The second optional argument, a `Host` constant, tells whether this is an <abbr title="Fully Qualified Domain Name">FQDN</abbr> or not:
-    - `Host::IS_ABSOLUTE` the created object will be a FQDN;
+    - `Host::IS_ABSOLUTE` creates an object with a FQDN;
-    - `Host::IS_RELATIVE` the created object will be a relative domain name;
+    - `Host::IS_RELATIVE` creates an object with a relative domain name;

-By default this optional argument equals `Host::IS_RELATIVE`.
+By default this optional argument equals to `Host::IS_RELATIVE`.

-<p class="message-warning">Since an IP is not a domain name, the class will throw an <code>InvalidArgumentException</code> if you try to create an IP hostname as a FQDN.</p>
+<p class="message-warning">Since an IP is not a hostname, the class will throw an <code>InvalidArgumentException</code> if you try to create an FQDN hostname with a valid IP address.</p>

 ~~~php
 use League\Url\Host;